Bruno-SLopes/Bruno-SLopes/README.md

 - 👋 Hi, I’m Bruno Sá Lopes.
-- 👀 I'm a Portuguese guy in the last year of a master's degree, eager, excited, seeking to enter the personal finance area, and highly motivated to learn more about AI, Cloud Computing, and Face Detection and Recognition.
+- 👀 I'm a Portuguese guy in the last year of a master's degree, eager, excited, and highly motivated to learn more about AI, Cloud Computing, and Face Detection and Recognition.
 - 🌱 I’m currently making a thesis about Facial Detection and Recognition in non-cooperative and crowded environments.